ahmed-osama-saad/swift-protobuf/Documentation/PLUGIN.md

 * Add the Swift source files generated from your protos directly to your project.
-* Clone the SwiftProtobuf package.
+* Clone the SwiftProtobufAlias package.
-* Add the SwiftProtobuf target from the Xcode project from that package to your project.
+* Add the SwiftProtobufAlias target from the Xcode project from that package to your project.